 With so much to do and see in Haleakala National Park, it’s almost impossible to experience it all in one day.
 We recommend staying overnight at the Kipahulu campground, which offers close proximity to the ‘Ohe’o Gulch and the gorgeous Pipiwai Trail.
 Guests also have access to bathrooms, trash cans, and scenic drive-up camping spots.

 The Seven Sacred Pools are extremely popular and often crowded, so we suggest exploring the area early in the day.
 Try to get to the park before noon to beat the afternoon rush.
 You can leave at dawn and travel the Road to Hana, or drive up the back side of Haleakala to avoid tourist traffic.
 Be mindful of road closures if you choose the latter option.

 Tips & Warnings for Visiting the Pools

-The Seven Sacred Pools are very popular and often crowded, so we suggest exploring the area earlier in the day.
-To experience the peace and tranquility of the pools, try to get to the park before noon to beat the afternoon rush.
-When the water levels are safe, many of the pools are open to swimming and are the perfect place to enjoy a cool dip.
-Be sure to read signage carefully and listen to warnings about cliff jumping.
-Injuries can (and do) happen often, and we want to make sure our guests have an incredible experience without getting hurt!
+When the water levels are safe, many of the pools are open to swimming and are ideal for a cool dip.
+Visitors should read signage carefully and listen to warnings about cliff jumping.
+Injuries can (and do) happen, and we want to make sure our guests have an incredible experience without getting hurt!